boazbk/tcs/lec_00_1_math_background.md

 > ### {.remark title="Induction and recursion" #inducrecrem}
 Proofs by inductions are closely related to algorithms by recursion.
 In both cases we reduce solving a larger problem to solving a smaller instance of itself.
 In a recursive algorithm to solve some problem P on an input of length $k$  we ask ourselves "what if someone handed me a way to solve P on instances smaller than $k$?".
 In an inductive proof to prove a statement Q parameterized by a number $k$, we ask ourselves "what if I already knew that $Q(k')$ is true for $k'<k$?".
 Both induction and recursion are crucial concepts for this course and Computer Science at large (and even other areas of inquiry, including not just mathematics but other sciences as well).
-Both can be initially (and even profoundly) confusing, but with time and practice they become clearer.
+Both can be confusing at first, but with time and practice they become clearer.
 For more on proofs by induction and recursion, you might find the following [Stanford CS 103 handout](https://cs121.boazbarak.org/StanfordCS103Induction.pdf), [this MIT 6.00 lecture](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/unit-1/lecture-6-recursion/) or [this excerpt of the Lehman-Leighton book](https://cs121.boazbarak.org/LL_induction.pdf) useful.